LaunchCode-Education-Archived/liftoff-OLD/articles/camelcase/README.md

 ```
 ## Changes

 Oops!
-We made a small mistake.
-We forgot to add the last word to the_words, and so calling len(the_words) results in the incorrect answer.
-We can fix this by adding temp_word to the_words after the for loop.
+I made a small mistake.
+I forgot to add the last word to the_words, and so calling len(the_words) results in the incorrect answer.
+I can fix this by adding temp_word to the_words after the for loop.

 ```python
 the_words = []